susilnem/docker-drf-postgresql-gunicorn-nginx/README.md

 ## Quick Start

-Clone this repository to your local machine and rename the `.env.example` file found in the root directory of the project to `.env` and update the environment variables accordingly.
-Then you can start the project using Docker or manually using virtual environment.
+Clone this repository to your local machine and rename the `.env.sample` file found in the root directory of the project to `.env`

 Using Docker: